RestDB/codehooks-auth/README.md

 **codehooks-auth** is a library that provides easy-to-use authentication functionality for Codehooks.io REST API backends.
 It supports various authentication methods, including one time password authentication and OAuth (Google and Github).

-The **codehooks-auth** library aims to provide a simple and easy to use alternative for those who prefer not to use these providers or for those who need more control over the authentication process.
+The **codehooks-auth** library aims to provide a simple and easy to use alternative for those who prefer not to use commercial providers or for those who need more control over the authentication process.

 >Note: Codehooks.io supports leading JWT based authentication providers like [Auth0.com](https://auth0.com) and [Clerk.com](https://clerk.com).